zghezal/dq_2025/replit.md

-# DQ Builder — Data Quality Management App
+# DQ Builder — Data Quality Editor App

 ## Overview
-DQ Builder is a Dash-based web application designed for comprehensive Data Quality (DQ) configuration management.
+DQ Builder is a Dash-based web application designed for comprehensive Data Quality (DQ) configuration editor.
 Its primary purpose is to empower users to define, configure, and publish data quality metrics and tests for various datasets.
 The application streamlines the process of ensuring data integrity by allowing users to select and configure datasets with aliases, define **Range** metrics with multi-column support, create **Range** tests with min/max validation, and then preview and publish these configurations in either JSON or YAML format.

 The business vision behind DQ Builder is to provide a user-friendly, efficient tool for data stewards and analysts to proactively manage data quality, reduce data-related errors, and improve decision-making based on reliable data.
 It aims to simplify a complex process, making advanced DQ configurations accessible without deep technical expertise.